GSA/fpki-guides/_tools/03_fpki_activity_report.md

 | STRAC Bridge | STRAC Bridge Root CA | Federal Bridge CA 2016 | E4F6FBD50205A9645037FEF31EFCC83B78F9D68D | 02/21/2019 |

 ## Repository Availability
-This is the uptime of FPKIMA and FPKI Affiliate HTTP repositories by a monthly percentage.
-For example, 100 is 100% or no downtwime for that month.
+The table below outlines the monthly availability of HTTP-based Certificate Revocation List for Federal Agency or Affiliate Certification Authorities.
+For example, 100 means the HTTP artifact was 100% available for the given month.
+The total in the last column is the 12-Month average.

 {% include fpkiar-repo-table.html %}